Download from sharepoint, exchange online, onedrive is blocked even if the Device is Compliant

-You have created a Conditional Access (CA) Policy in which you have defined a session control for Conditional Access App control setting to blocks downloads from Microsoft Online services e.g. Sharepoint, Teams, Exchange Online etc. In this policy, you have also excluded the Devices which are compliant by using a Device State condition.
+You have created a Conditional Access (CA) Policy in which you have defined a session control for the Conditional Access App control setting to block downloads from Microsoft Online services, e.g., Sharepoint, Teams, Exchange Online, etc. In this policy, you have excluded the compliant devices using a Device State condition.

-But when users working from a compliant device, they are unable to download files.
-If there are additional Defender for Cloud apps policies in place which are targeted to non-compliant devices, those policies will also not be affected / work.
+However, when users work from a compliant device, they cannot download files.
+If additional Defender for Cloud apps policies / Conditional Access policies are in place targeted to non-compliant devices, those policies will also not be applicable.

-When you will check user’s sign-in logs on Microsoft Azure Portal, you will find that the Join type is blank and therefore device compliant calculation says Compliant: No.
+When you check the user’s sign-in logs on the Entra ID admin center, you will find that the Join type is blank, and therefore, the device-compliant calculation says Compliant: No.

-Therefore, even if the device is compliant, it seems like the device compliance details are not sent to Azure AD.
-This occurs when you access any cloud based application using an web browser for example Google Chrome or Microsoft Edge.
+Therefore, even if the device is compliant, the device compliance details are not sent to Entra ID.
+This occurs when you access any cloud-based application using a web browser, for example, Google Chrome or Microsoft Edge.

 Conditional Access Activity Details / Signin logs of a user